g-vansh/g-vansh.github.io/_pages/cv.md

   * Created topic models to classify text data using the LDA algorithm.

 * Summer 2022 - Present: Dean's Summer Research Fellow, Columbia Business School
-  * Worked under the guidance of [Jorge Guzman (Columbia Business School)](https://www.jorgeguzman.co/), co-authoring with [Maria Roche (Harvard Business School)](https://www.hbs.edu/faculty/Pages/profile.aspx?facId=1284955) and [Annamaria Conti (IE Business School)](https://sites.google.com/view/annamariaconti/home-page).
+  * Worked under the guidance of [Jorge Guzman (Columbia Business School)](https://www.jorgeguzman.co/), co-authoring with [Maria Roche (Harvard Business School)](https://www.hbs.edu/faculty/Pages/profile.aspx?facId=1284955) and [Annamaria Conti (IE Business School)](https://sites.google.com/view/annamariaconti/home-page) for [ncentivizing Innovation in Open Source: Evidence from the GitHub Sponsors Program](https://www.nber.org/papers/w31668).
-  * Created data pipelines and authored an [open-source R package (STE)](http://vanshg.me/STE).
+  * Created data pipelines and authored an [open-source R package (STE)](/STE).
-  * Worked on projects in [Strategy, Entrepreneurship](http://vanshg.me/publication/STE), and [Digital Innovation](http://vanshg.me/publication/Sponsoring-Innovation).
+  * Worked on projects in [Strategy, Entrepreneurship](/publication/STE), and [Digital Innovation](/publication/Sponsoring-Innovation).

 * Summer 2021: Data Reproducibility Researcher, American Economic Association
   * Responsible for reproducing results in manuscripts submitted for review to AEA journals under the [AEA Data Editor, Lars Vilhuber](https://www.vilhuber.com/lars).
-  * [Debugged and reproduced code](http://vanshg.me/publications/AEA-Data) in 30+ manuscripts, and verified the validity of the data.
+  * [Debugged and reproduced code](/publications/AEA-Data) in 30+ manuscripts, and verified the validity of the data.
 Generated reports of the replication process, which were then used to make the review decision for the manuscripts.
   * Authored an [open-source data utility tool](https://github.com/AEADataEditor/Upload-to-Zenodo) which is used by AEA to upload their reproduction files to Zenodo.

 * Spring 2021: Research Assistant, Cornell University
-  * Worked under the guidance of [Reza Moghimi](https://dyson.cornell.edu/faculty-research/faculty/am2393/), studying [Twitter sentiment’s effects on the financial markets](http://http://vanshg.me/publication/NLP).
+  * Worked under the guidance of [Reza Moghimi](https://dyson.cornell.edu/faculty-research/faculty/am2393/), studying [Twitter sentiment’s effects on the financial markets](/publication/NLP).
   * Carried out literature reviews for the paper, studying NLP algorithms to understand which one would be the most effective for our use case.
   * Helped in the development of Python code to collect the data and conduct the analysis.